 If you’re considering vision therapy, let us help you understand how to ask the right questions of your insurance company to determine whether you can get coverage.

-The first step in determining whether vision therapy can help you or your child with work, school, and sports, is to contact Vision Therapy Center At Suburban Eye Care and schedule a comprehensive exam with Dr. John Jacobi.
-Following the exam, Dr. John Jacobi will provide a diagnosis and determine whether vision therapy is the best course of action.
+The first step in determining whether vision therapy can help you or your child with work, school, and sports, is to contact Vision Therapy Center At Suburban Eye Care and schedule a comprehensive exam with Dr. John Jacobi or Dr. Kayla Smith.
+Following the exam, we will provide a diagnosis and determine whether vision therapy is the best course of action.
 If so, you or your child will be prescribed an individualized eye treatment program.

 Vision Therapy Center At Suburban Eye Care is committed to transforming lives through vision therapy.
 We serve patients from Metro Detroit, Plymouth, Ann Arbor, Dearborn, and throughout Michigan.